 Bitcoin tech can be used in order to shake the economic system and eliminate banks from the financial system, cut costs and make it fairer.
 Of course, this needs time, but we’ve got plenty of that.
 Once the technology is developed enough, average users won’t have any problems with managing it in their everyday lives.

 Bill Barhydt, Co-Founder and CEO of Boom Financial, sees another possible role for Bitcoin as collateral:

 “I think the single best use case for bitcoin over the next five years is the collateralization of real world assets to facilitate banking.”

 Pegging Bitcoin’s price to other assets is a simple and yet promising solution.

 Using Bitcoin as a store of value is another popular idea.
 Glenn Hutchins, chairman of North Island agrees with it:

 “It might be that the role of bitcoin in the system could be to bring value back, to hold your value there while you have tokens that have other use cases that you aren’t using at the moment.”

 We once told you about the possibility of building smart contracts on the Bitcoin blockchain.
-It may sound foreign today, but truth be told the BTC network offers a higher level of security and a safer environment.
+It may sound foreign today, but the BTC network offers a higher level of security and a safer environment.
 Building Bitcoin smart contracts could pave a whole new way for the cryptocurrency’s future implementations.